-The argument Bergmann presents seems to be at least partially based on Superiority Theory, as presented in the writings of Hobbs, which relates laughter to mechanisms of humiliation and derision.
-Mainly, it would appear that Bergmann adopts Elliot Oring’s claim that humor, by its very nature, inevitably makes any subject to which it is linked trivial and laughable.
+The argument Bergmann presents seems to be at least partially based on Superiority Theory, as presented in the writings of Thomas Hobbes, which relates laughter to mechanisms of humiliation and derision (Morreall 2013).
+It would appear that Bergmann adopts Elliot Oring’s claim that humor, by its very nature, inevitably makes any subject to which it is linked trivial and laughable (Oring 1995).

-Nevertheless, Bergmann’s argument is doubly flawed.
-First, there is the problem of her initial assumption that people don’t laugh at painful subjects, but only at things that they see as “lightweight.”
+However, Bergmann’s argument is doubly flawed.
+First, there is the problem of her initial assumption that people do not laugh at painful subjects, but only at things that they see as lightweight.
 This claim has been proven factually wrong.
-There are plenty of instances in which people laugh at subjects that are especially painful to them: Death, loss, and disease are only a few examples of the subjects that figure in what we call “black humor.”
-Just because people laugh at these subjects doesn’t mean they take them lightly.
+There are plenty of instances in which people laugh at subjects that are especially painful to them: Death, loss, and disease are only a few examples of the subjects that figure in what we call black humor.
+Just because people laugh at these subjects does not mean they take them lightly.
 In fact, the opposite is true.
 They make jokes on these subjects because of the emotional difficulty inherent in dealing with them.

 Another case in which humor that contains offensive elements is not necessarily insulting is the case of irony.
 In an ironic context, the speaker does not mean things literally; rather, most often, he or she means the exact opposite.
-Thus, for instance, when telling an offensive sexist joke in an ironic tone, the speaker does not intend to make fun of women, but, on the contrary, to make fun of the sexist positions expressed in the joke.
-Sometimes, a joke may appear, on the surface, to be offensive (according to the standards defined earlier in this article).
-However, the external circumstances in which the joke is told, circumstances that can be analyzed using the tools of pragmatics (for instance, tone of voice, specific context, etc.), will determine whether the joke is told ironically in order to make fun of the worldviews expressed therein.
+Thus, for instance, when telling an offensive sexist joke in an ironic tone, the speaker does not intend to make fun of women but, on the contrary, to make fun of the sexist positions expressed in the joke.
+Sometimes, a joke may be superficially offensive according to the standards defined earlier in this article.
+However, the external circumstances in which the joke is told, circumstances that can be analyzed using the tools of pragmatics (for instance, tone of voice, specific context), will determine whether the joke is told ironically in order to make fun of the worldviews expressed therein.